wieczorek1990/musicbox/README.md

 ```

 If you pass clean as first argument databases will be removed.

+After running the above open http://localhost in web browser.

 ## Scripts:
 `clean.fish` - clean db and tracks directories,